refinedev/refine/documentation/docs/api-reference/core/components/inferencer.md

 title: Inferencer
 ---

 You can automatically generate views for your resources using `@pankod/refine-inferencer`.
-Inferencer exports `AntdListInferencer`, `AntdShowInferencer`, `AntdEditInferencer`, `AntdCreateInferencer` and `AntdInferencer` (which combines all in one place) components.
+Inferencer exports `HeadlessListInferencer`, `HeadlessShowInferencer`, `HeadlessEditInferencer`, `HeadlessCreateInferencer` and `HeadlessInferencer` (which combines all in one place) components.

 ## Usage

-Ant Design components can be imported from `@pankod/refine-inferencer/antd`.
+Ant Design components can be imported from `@pankod/refine-inferencer/headless`.
 You can directly use the components in `resources` prop of `Refine` component or you can use them in your custom components by passing the `resource` prop as the resource name.

 <Tabs
 defaultValue="resources"